 Angelo “Skip” Saviano has been a trusted and proven leader in the Elmwood Park community for over 25 years.
-He was first elected Leyden Township Supervisor in 1989 and then went on to serve his constituents on the state level until recently retiring as Assistant Minority Leader in the Illinois House of Representatives.
+He was elected Village President of Elmwood Park in April of 2013.
+Saviano was first elected to public office as Leyden Township Supervisor in 1989 and then went on to serve his constituents on the state level until recently retiring as Assistant Minority Leader in the Illinois House of Representatives.

 Angelo “Skip” Saviano was regarded as one of the most influential and effective members of the Illinois legislature.
 His long list of credentials and dedication to public service has earned him distinctive honors in the Illinois General Assembly.